-FIRST: That the name and state of incorporation of e each of the constituent corporations of the merger is as follows: NAME STATE OF INCORPORATION Helomics Holding Corporation Delaware Helomics Acquisition, Inc. Delaware SECOND: That an Agreement and Plan of Merger each of the constituent corporations in accordance with Section has been approved, adopted, executed and acknowledged by a 251 of the General Corporation Law of the State of Delaware.
-THIRD: The surviving corporation of the merger is Corporation in accordance herewith.
-Helomics Acquisition, Inc., to be renamed Helomics Holding ics Acquisition, Inc., as in effect on the date hereof, will be the ded that Article 1 of the certificate of incorporation is amended "1.
+Helomics Holding Corporation Delaware Helomics Acquisition, Inc. Delaware SECOND: That an Agreement and Plan of Merger has been approved, adopted ance with Section 251 of the General Corporation Law of the State of Delawar - · ns nerewith.
+THIRD: The surviving corporation of the merger is Helomics Acquisition, Inc. c., to be renamed Helomics Holding Corporation in accordance FOURTH: The certificate of incorporation of Helomics Acquisition, Inc., as it ving corporation; provided that Article 1 of the certificate of incorporation is at "1.
 Name.
-The name of the corporation is "Helomics Holding Corporation" (the "Corporation")."
-FIFTH: The executed Agreement and Plan of Merge of which is 91 43rd Street, Suite 220, Pittsburgh, PA 15201. r is on file at an office of the surviving corporation, the address SIXTH: A copy of the Agreement and Plan of Mergand without cost, to any stockholder of any constituent corpor ger will be furnished by the surviving corporation, on request ation.
-SEVENTH: The Effective Time of the Merger shall Secretary of State of the State of Delaware. be the time of the filing of this Certificate of Merger with the The undersigned corporations have caused this Certif ficate of Merger to be signed on, 2019.
+The name of the corporation is "Helomics Holding Corporation" (the he "Corporation")."
+FIFTH: The executed Agreement and Plan of Merger is on file at an office of sburgh, PA 15201. the surviving corporation, the address of which is 91 43rd Street, Su ait SIXTH: A copy of the Agreement and Plan of Merger will be furnished by the der of any constituent corporation. e surviving corporation, on request and without cost, to any Delaware SEVENTH: The Effective Time of the Merger shall be the time of the filing of the control of the filing of the time of the filing of the control of the filing of the fil of this Certificate of Merger with the Secretary of State of the State o f The undersigned corporations have caused this Certificate of Merger to be sign ned on, 2018.
 [Signature Page Follows]